jonasjaeger-sci/mod905/docs/user/units.rst

 .. code-block:: python

-    'dimension': (value, unit)
+    'dimension' = (value, unit)

 Where the ``value`` is a number defining the scale and ``unit`` a text string which defines the unit to use.
+This text string is case sensitive.
-For each dimension, pyretis defines a set of "known" units to choose from:
+For each dimension, pyretis defines a set of
+"known" units to choose from:

 Length: